Traditions of Indonesia

+The traditions of Indonesia encompass a variety of cultural beliefs, values, and customs passed down through multiple generations over several centuries.

 Indonesia is a vast country of sprawling archipelago with a diverse demographic range of over 600 ethnic groups, and speaking more than 700 living languages.

 With 202.9 million Muslims (88% of the total population as of 2009), Indonesia also has significant numbers of Christians.
 Protestant and Catholics population are the majority, with other Christian groups existing as well.
 The majority of Hindu demographics in Indonesia live in the island of Bali.
 Buddhist Indonesian are located throughout the country, and are ethnically identified as Chinese Indonesians.

 Etiquette

 In Indonesia, etiquette – methods of showing respect (hormat) – has been considered as one of the key factors in social interactions.
 Etiquette varies greatly depending on one's status relative to the person being interacted with.
 Some key points of Indonesian etiquette include: